rxRust/rxRust/missing_features.md

 - [ ] backpressure operators — strategies for coping with Observables that produce items more rapidly than their observers consume them

 ### Connectable Observable Operators

 Specialty Observables that have more precisely-controlled subscription dynamics

 - [x] Connect — instruct a connectable Observable to begin emitting items to its subscribers
 - [x] Publish — convert an ordinary Observable into a connectable Observable
 - [x] RefCount — make a Connectable Observable behave like an ordinary Observable
 - [ ] Replay — ensure that all observers see the same sequence of emitted items, even if they subscribe after the Observable has begun emitting items

 ### Operators to Convert Observables

+- [x] Future - `to_future` converts an observable to a `Future`
+- [x] Stream - `to_stream` converts an observable to `Stream`
 - [ ] To — convert an Observable into another object or data structure

 ## Subjects